evkx/evkx.github.io/content/models/peugot/3008/E-3008/_index.md

 ## Interior

 There is one seat type you can select in different materials.

+### Seats

-The seat layout is the traditional five seats with two in front and three in the rear.
+The Peugot E-3008 accommodates five passengers with two seats in the front and a three-seat bench in the rear.

-### First row seats
+#### First row seats

-Only one front seat type is available in the Peugot E-3008.
+The Peugot E-3008 offers a single type of front seat.

 The following functionalities are available on the **standard** seat.